This post was updated September 20, 2021

 The key word here is “one.”
 You can’t give your attention to all of the things that demand it in a single moment.

 Attention management allows us to be more proactive than reactive.
-It means we decide where our attention goes.
+When we manage our attention, we decide where our attention goes.
 We don’t let outside demands decide for us.
 It allows us to live lives of choice rather than reaction and distraction.

 Deciding where our attention goes is our defense against the damage our always-on environment does to our mind, body and soul.